mholling/nswtopo/README.markdown

   * points of interest
 * I have left out a number of obscure man-made features that are unlikely to be found in bush and rural areas of interest.
 * For the time being, if you need a legend you'll need to create it manually.
 * When rotating the map using the `rotation` parameter, the image quality is reduced slightly.
 (Since the map servers are only able to render maps in north-up orientation, the images must are subsequently rotated, causing some resampling degradation.)
-Also, construction of the map will take longer due to the rotation.
+Download and construction of the map will also take longer due to the rotation.
 * Not all horizontal labels remain horizontal when a map rotation is specified.
 * The various map servers cause problems from time to time.
-For example: the NSW topographic server has a daily maintenance window at around 10pm AEST for a few minutes, and at other times the servers go down for longer periods (e.g. for a week, one time); the NASA OneEarth server (providing elevation data for shaded relief) is sometimes slow; the ACT servers (for ACT cadastre and border) sometimes returns errors.
+For example: the NSW topographic server has a daily maintenance window at around 10pm AEST for a few minutes, and at other times the servers go down for longer periods (e.g. for a week, one time); the NASA OneEarth server (providing elevation data for shaded relief) is sometimes slow; the LPI aerial imagery server sometimes return no data.
 This is frustrating.
 Interrupt the script using ctrl-c, wait a few minutes, then try again.
 Alternately, exclude the relevant layers from your map configuration if you don't want them.

 Release History
 ===============